KxSystems/docs/docs/basics/glossary.md

   [0]  ssr["a";"a";"-"]
 ```

-All iterables have domains.
+All applicable values have domains.
 The domain of a dictionary is its keys.
 The domain of a list is its indexes.
 The left domain of a matrix is its row numbers.
 Its right domain is its column numbers.
 The left domain of a table is its row numbers.
 Its right domain is its column names.

-All iterables are mappings from their domains to their [ranges](#range].
+All applicable values are mappings from their domains to their [ranges](#range].
 )

 ## Empty list